jknowles/dataviz4ed/dataviz4ed2014.md

 1. Spread the data out
 2. Bin the data into groups
-3. Model the data to add reference
+3. Annotate and add references

 ---